MicrosoftDocs/semantic-kernel-docs/semantic-kernel/Frameworks/agent/examples/example-assistant-code.md

 ### Agent Definition

-We are now ready to instantiate an _OpenAI Assistant Agent_ using the _Client Provider_ again.
+We are now ready to instantiate an _OpenAI Assistant Agent_.
 The agent is configured with its target model, _Instructions_, and the _Code Interpreter_ tool enabled.
-Additionally, we explicitly associate the two previously uploaded data files with the _Code Interpreter_ tool.
+Additionally, we explicitly associate the two data files with the _Code Interpreter_ tool.

 ::: zone pivot="programming-language-csharp"
 ```csharp